Mattdatacol/Mattdatacol/README.md

 ## 2. What am I currently learning ?

 I'm starting to dig deeper into machine learning since I know its great potential.
-Where I'm standing now is mostly about linear regression, forecasting, ARIMAS and Prophet.
+Where I'm standing now is mostly on statsmodel and sci-kit libraries about linear regressions, clustering, forecasting, time-series ARIMAS and Prophet.

 I also start to learn about python apps (Streamlit and Taipy) that will help share some storytelling about my latest projects.

 ## 3. What am I looking to collaborate on ?